milangupta1/merge_accounting_client/README.md

 # MergeAccountingClient

-The unified API for building rich integrations with multiple HR Information System platforms.
+The unified API for building rich integrations with multiple Accounting platforms.

 ### Building